Bristol, Virginia

-Bristol is an independent city in the Commonwealth of Virginia.
+Bristol is an independent city in Virginia, United States.
 As of the 2020 census, the population was 17,219.
 It is the twin city of Bristol, Tennessee, just across the state line, which runs down the middle of its main street, State Street.
 As an independent city, Bristol is not part of any county, but it is adjacent to Washington County, Virginia.
 It is a principal city in the Kingsport–Bristol metropolitan area, which had a population of 307,614 in 2020.
 The metro area is a component of the larger Tri-Cities region of Tennessee and Virginia, with a population of 508,260 in 2020.